kai-niemi/roach-bank/DESIGN.md

 ### Main SQL files

-Liquibase is used to setup the DB schema and account plan during startup time.
+Flyway is used to setup the DB schema and account plan during startup time.
 The schema is not geo-partitioned by default.

 - [SQL files](roach-bank-server/src/main/resources/db)